 Following removal of the global data utilizing ScheduleCleanerTM’s features for “Convert Global/EPS To Project Activity Codes”, “Convert EPS to Global Activity Codes,” and “Convert Global To Project Calendars”, the example below demonstrates how the Primavera P6 global calendar was converted to a unique project calendar.

 To see the data residing in the new file, use ScheduleReader open the file and go to the Activities tab and select the “Calendar” button.
 This is the original file with the global corporate calendar:

 This is the same schedule following the activity codes and calendar conversion to the project level using ScheduleReaderTM:

-By using ScheduleReaderTM, you can quickly open an .xer or .xml schedule without connecting to any dabase and perform a quick audit to determine which data and in what format, ex Global Calendars, are included the project file.
+By using ScheduleReaderTM, you can quickly open a .xer or .xml schedule without connecting to any database and perform a quick audit to determine which data and in what format, ex Global Calendars, are included the project file.

-This will also help you to spot potential issues before the schedule can be uploaded into databse and problems arrise.
+This will also help you to spot potential issues before the schedule can be uploaded into the database and problems arise.

 Using ScheduleCleaner to Remove Proprietary Data from Primavera P6 Schedules

 ScheduleCleanerTM allows you to remove sensitive data such as prices, costs, and units from Primavera P6 resources and roles in the schedule.
 Often Primavera P6 schedules are exchanged and reviewed among clients, contractors, and other project team members and the costs and prices associated with the project schedule is something that the company submitting the XER file desires to keep confidential.

 By selecting the options for “Clear All Units”, “Clear All Pricing”, “Clear All Rates”, and “Clear All Costs”, company proprietary financial information can be removed and the XER file can be safely transmitted as demonstrated below.